KDE/documentation-develop-kde-org/HIG/source/style/writing/labels.rst

 -  Keep labels short; be aware that :doc:`translated <localization>` English text can expand up to 30% in some languages.
--  Do not shorten your labels to the point of losing meaning.
+-  Don't shorten your labels to the point of losing meaning.
 However, a three-word label that provides clear information is better than a one-word label that is ambiguous or vague.
 Try to find the fewest possible words to satisfactorily convey the meaning of your label.